tunmsk/nextgen-facebook/readme.txt

 * Customizable *multilingual* Site Title and Site Description texts.
 * Contextual help for *every* plugin option and [comprehensive online documentation](http://surniaulula.com/codex/plugins/nextgen-facebook/).
 * Uses object and transient caches to provide incredibly fast execution speeds.
+* Include / exclude each social sharing button based on the viewing device (desktop and/or mobile).
 * Social sharing buttons for the content, excerpt, in a widget, as a shortcode, floating sidebar, and/or PHP function.
 	* Buffer
 	* Email